Learning-and-Intelligent-Systems/lisdf/README.md

 [virtual env](https://docs.python.org/3.8/library/venv.html) with an appropriate Python version before installing the other dependencies.

-If you are creating a virtual environment within the project directory, then you might want to call it `.env` or `env` as the code checks have been configured to exclude those directories.
+If you are creating a virtual environment within the project directory, then you might want to call it one of `.env, env, .venv, venv` as the code checks have been configured to exclude those directories.

 1. Run `pip install -r requirements.txt` to install dependencies.